Run dynamic application security testing (DAST) on Polaris

 4. Select Begin Test.

 Monitor test progress on the Tests page (accessible from the left-hand navbar).
 Newer tests appear near the top of the page.
-Filter tests by date, type, status, and the application, project, or branch/profile tested.
+Filter tests by date, type, mode, status, and the application, project, or branch/profile tested.

 Work with DAST issues